By: starlordtitus Jan 29, 2013 | 6 Comments

 Goukijones, Batrasterd, and I take on Pete the Invincible using a glitch to our advantage.

 On Wednesday, January 16, Goukijones, Batrasterd, and I went and took on the raid boss of Mr. Tourge's Campaign of Carnage, Pete the Invincible.
 During the course of this particular fight, though, we ended up getting Pete into a spot where he essentially got stuck, allowing us to defeat him without much issue.Read full story...

 By: goukijones Jan 16, 2011 | 17 Comments

 Killzone 3 changes the industry.
 Here's a look at a few high profile gun peripherals for the Sony Playstation Move.
 The official Sony Sharpshooter and the CTA Assault rifle.
 Play an FPS like never before.

-There's a few excellent options if you want to use your Playstation 3 Move controller and play an FPS like you have never played before.
+There are a few excellent options if you want to use your PlayStation 3 Move controller and play an FPS like you have never played before.
 Killzone 3 has gun peripherals galore.
 We got to try one out recently at CES and FnJimmy really liked it.
 From what I observed, I like what I saw and would definitely give it a try.
 Sony has a quality product here with the Move FPS.

 The peripheral we got hands-on with at CES was the official Sony PlayStation Move SharpShooter.

 Nothing a little determination won't over come.
 After trying multiple programs and testing out tons of configurations.
 GoukiJones finally achieved greatness, by killing the skeleton king with an Xbox 360 Controller.
 Here's how: